akdwivedi-explorer/User-Managment-System/README.md

 A full-stack user management application with role-based access control, featuring user authentication, profile management, and an admin dashboard for user administration.

+> **Note:** The assessment brief mentioned AI simulation in the video section, but the project title and core tasks defined a User Management System, which has been implemented accordingly.

 ## 🚀 Features

 ### Authentication & Authorization